Empathy Map Template

 Create your own

-Miro’s whiteboard tool is the perfect canvas to create and share your empathy map.
-Get started by selecting this Empathy Map template.
+Miro is the perfect workspace to create and share your empathy map.
+Get started by selecting this empathy map template.
 Then fill the four quadrants discussed above and brainstorm different points to add to each section via sticky notes based on the initial customer statement.
 Or, if you wish, you can create your own empathy map example from scratch, using our diagramming and collaborative features.

 Why are empathy maps important?